aidos-lab/grokking-via-lid/README.md

 ./grokking/setup/setup_environment.sh
 ```

-1. If required, e.g. when planning to run jobs on a cluster via a custom hydra launcher, set the correct environment variables in the `.env` file in the project root directory.
+1. (Optional) If required, e.g. when planning to run jobs on a cluster via a custom hydra launcher, set the correct environment variables in the `.env` file in the project root directory.

-1. For setting up the repository to support job submissions to a cluster using a Hydra multi-run launcher, follow the instructions here: [https://github.com/carelvniekerk/Hydra-HPC-Launcher].
+1. (Optional) For setting up the repository to support job submissions to a cluster using a Hydra multi-run launcher, follow the instructions here: [https://github.com/carelvniekerk/Hydra-HPC-Launcher].

 ## Usage

 We define `uv run` commands in the `pyproject.toml` file, which can be used as entry points to run the code.

-The training script uses [Weights And Biases](https://wandb.ai/home) by default to generate plots in realtime.
+The training script uses [Weights And Biases](https://wandb.ai/home) (wandb) by default to generate plots in realtime.
 If you would not like to use wandb, just set `wandb.use_wandb=False` in `config/train_grokk.yaml` or as an argument when calling `train_grokk.py`.
 In our modified version of the repository, this includes: